 The complete blood count, or CBC, lists a number of many important values.
 This information provides the clinician a better understanding of your overall health.

 ABO grouping is a test performed to determine an individual’s blood type (eg. A, B, O, or AB).

 Beta hCG, also known as quantitative serum beta-HCG, refers to the testing of the amount of hCG hormone present in the blood.

 Chlamydia (CT) and Gonorrhea (GC)

 During an abortion cells infected with Chlamydia or Gonorrhea can travel from your vaginal opening up into your uterus.
 When the cells travel and are not treated, you are at greater risk for developing a secondary infection called Pelvic Inflammatory Disease.
 This test is offered to all SHORE Centre clients who will be having a medical abortion.

-An ultrasound may needed before your appointment with the clinician.
-Ultrasound is an important step in the process of having an abortion as it will help determine how many weeks you have been pregnant and where the pregnancy is located.
+An ultrasound can help determine how many weeks you have been pregnant and where the pregnancy is located.

 An ultrasound exam uses high-frequency sound waves to scan the abdomen and pelvic cavity.
 In early pregnancy, a transvaginal ultrasound, using a specially designed probe is used inside the vagina to generate images.
 This ultrasound will help determine if the pregnancy is inside of the uterus or if it is ectopic.

 Ectopic pregnancies (sometimes called “tubal pregnancies”) are when the pregnancy implants and grows in a fallopian tube rather than in the uterus.
 An ectopic pregnancy can be life-threatening if it is not detected.